debrouilard/Medic-insurance-cost/README.md

 Lose weight over the summer break and do something good for my community

 Be sexy and rich next year is all i want for my final year in college

+What i really want is this. i want to have so many clothes and a lot of money y, pink iphone 16 and hp spectre pc, sexy body and i want to be ofcourse 56 kilograms, have some ass and less boobs of maybe fuller ones i accept, My hair grown a little breast length, many shoes (adidases and heels sexy ones) and dorm with Bitu so we can always stay out clubbing drinking and all